nguyenphuminh/casio-coding/docs/en/Casio Coding.md

 $$Int(\frac{tanh(A - B)tanh(C - D)tanh(E - F) + 2}{2})$$

-Since all equations above return 1 and 0, we can get the reversed condition simply by using 1 substracted by the result.
+Since all equations above return 1 and 0, we can get the reversed condition simply by using 1 subtracted by the result.
 For example, here is an equation that returns 1 if A is different from B and 0 if A is equal to B:

 $$1 - Int(1 - \lvert tanh(A - B) \rvert)$$

 #### Applications

-In this section, let's use what we have learnt to solve some problems relating to condtions.
+In this section, let's use what we have learnt to solve some problems relating to conditions.

 **Prime number check**

-With n being the number to verify, we loop from 2 to the square root of n, and if n is divisable by any number in the loop, n is not a prime.
+With n being the number to verify, we loop from 2 to the square root of n, and if n is divisible by any number in the loop, n is not a prime.

-A number is divisable by another number only if the quotient is an integer, so to check divisability, we just have to check if the rounded quotient is equal to the quotient:
+A number is divisible by another number only if the quotient is an integer, so to check divisibility, we just have to check if the rounded quotient is equal to the quotient:

 $$1 - Int(1 - \lvert tanh(Int(\frac{A}{x}) - \frac{A}{x}) \rvert)$$

-This equation will return 0 if A is divisable by x, 1 if not.
+This equation will return 0 if A is divisible by x, 1 if not.

-If we use the production notation, only one multiplier being 0 can make the final product 0 regardless of others.
+If we use the product notation, only one multiplier being 0 can make the final product 0 regardless of others.
 So we can plug in the equation we have come up with above in a product notation and it's complete:

 $$\prod\limits_{x=2}^{Int(\sqrt{A})} (1 - Int(1 - \lvert tanh(Int(\frac{A}{x}) - \frac{A}{x}) \rvert))$$